INTRODUCTION

 As with Live Action all characters start out with a character concept.
 Race and Class are chosen from the Live format.
 To determine your characters starting characteristics Players will need 3x 6-sided dice (3D6).

+SKILL - Role 2D6 and add together.
 The average SKILL characteristic is 9 points.
-If in the event a player rolls badly for their SKILL they are able to burn up to 3 LUCK points to increase their SKILL score up to 9 but no more.
+If in the event a player rolls badly for their SKILL, they are able to burn up to 3 LUCK points to increase their SKILL score up to 9 but no more.
 This is done at Character creation ONLY.

-All Characters of Darken Vale Table Top start with 5 STAMINA the same as Live Action.
+STAMINA - 5 All Characters of Darken Vale Tabletop start with 5 STAMINA the same as Live Action.
 This score may increase depending upon Level, Race and Class of a character.
 A Character may restore STAMINA lost in combat either through drinking a Potion, Magical Spells or sleeping.

 A Player may also SPEND their LUCK points throughout a game to change the outcome of an event or effect.